streamlit/mintaka/README.md

     For example: Streamlit can continue to use Arrow, Snowsight can continue to use… whatever it uses today (it doesn’t matter what it is!)

-- **The BuilderPane component doesn’t actually draw a single HTML element onscreen,** like divs, buttons, etc. Instead, it tells React to use the UI components provided via the `ui` prop.
+- **The `<Mintaka>` component doesn’t actually draw a single HTML element onscreen,** like divs, buttons, etc. Instead, it tells React to use the UI components provided via the `ui` prop.
 This means:
     - You can make it **use your own widget library**

-        For example: The BuilderPane could use Streamlit widgets when inside Streamlit, and Snowsight widgets when inside Worksheets.
+        For example: The Mintaka component could use Streamlit widgets when inside Streamlit, and Snowsight widgets when inside Worksheets.

     - You can **customize it** *quite a bit!*